Master of Architecture

 We offer two ways to earn your Master of Architecture from LTU:

-A 36 credit-hour program for students who have earned a Bachelor of Science in Architecture from LTU or a comparable institution.
+A 36 credit-hour online program for students who have earned a Bachelor of Science in Architecture from LTU or a comparable institution.
 This track is ideal for prospective architects who wish to expand their skills and earn a master’s degree while continuing to work.
-This program consists of 36 credit hours, 32 of which can be taken online (one, 4-credit summer course, the Critical Practice Studio, requires students to work on campus for four extended weekends).
+This program consists of 36 credit hours, 32 of which can be taken online (one 4-credit summer course, the Critical Practice Studio, requires students to work on campus for one week).

 As a nationally renowned program focused on teaching, our architecture department believes in student-centered learning.
 We keep our classes small and coursework challenging but manageable.